Key principles of Graduate Outcomes

 - Opt-in question banks approved (via the Graduate Outcomes steering group).

 - Provider questions.
 These can only be asked at the end of the survey, and will be distinguished from the core question set.
 HE providers would discuss set up for the delivery of these questions directly with the survey contractor.
+(Note: We have postponed the implementation of provider questions for the forseeable future and will let providers know when we review this decision.)

 We needed to develop a methodology which allowed HE providers to remain close to their graduate outcomes data while also ensuring the data we gather is perceived as objectively impartial and of a high standard.
 We are meeting this need through our model of ‘open centralisation’.